ksu-is/TheCatacombs/projectroadmap.md

  Assign each problem to a group member.
 DONE
  Work each problem and find a solution.
 DONE
  Make notes of successful changes, and also unscuccessful attempts.
-DONE Discuss progress with group memebrs/Exchange notes Create power point slide to set expectation
+DONE Discuss progress with group memebers/Exchange notes DONE Create power point slide to set expectation